grab/engineering-blog/_posts/2017-02-16-how-grab-hires-engineers-in-singapore.md

 "I recognize that their entire life can change!" she explains.
 "For those keen to explore an overseas work opportunity with Grab, do take time to consider and research about living in Singapore.
 Singapore is a great place for tech talent, as it comes with plenty of opportunities in the tech industry."

-Indeed, she's extremely optimistic about the prospects of those keen on moving to Singapore, where Grab chose to <a href="http://www.channelnewsasia.com/news/business/singapore/grabtaxi-opens-s-136m-r-d/1772932.html" rel="noopener noreferrer">open its US$100 million R&D centre</a> - right in the heart of the Central Business District.
+Indeed, she's extremely optimistic about the prospects of those keen on moving to Singapore, where Grab chose to <a href="http://www.channelnewsasia.com/news/business/singapore/grabtaxi-opens-s-136m-r-d/1772932.html" target="_blank" rel="noopener noreferrer">open its US$100 million R&D centre</a> - right in the heart of the Central Business District.

 > "The city-state hosts a mature tech ecosystem and the abundance of local, regional and global companies is beneficial to tech professionals.
 What's more it has been consistently ranked as the top city in the world for technology readiness, transportation, infrastructure, tax and the ease of doing business by PwC's Cities of Opportunity report."